thojmr/PregnancyPlus/README.md

         "panel": "shared",
         "showReuseMessage": true,
         "clear": false
+    },
+    "group": {
+        "kind": "build",
+        "isDefault": true
+    },
+    "problemMatcher": []
+},
+{
+    "label": "_release",
+    "command": "C:/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/msbuild.exe",
+    "type": "process",
+    "args": [
+        "${workspaceFolder}/PregnancyPlus.sln",
+        "/property:GenerateFullPaths=true;Configuration=Release",
+        "/consoleloggerparameters:NoSummary"
+    ],
+    "presentation": {
+        "reveal": "silent"
+    },
+    "problemMatcher": "$msCompile"
+},
+{
+    "label": "build-release",
+    "type": "shell",
+    "command": "./release.cmd",
+    "dependsOn": "_release",
+    "problemMatcher": []
 }
-}
 ```
-If sucessfull you should see a KK_PregnancyPlus.dll file nested in .\bin\
+If sucessfull you should see a KK_PregnancyPlus.dll file nested in `.\bin\` after building (Ctrl + SHIFT + B)

+### Additional:

+One drawback of using VSCode is that you have to manage adding/updating new packages to .config and .csproj files.
+Maybe it can be automated, but im too lazy to check.

 </details>